The Myth Of Trump's Economic Populism, As Proven By The Tax Bill

 It was an actual populist idea, geared to the working class, because it was refundable against payroll taxes.
 But not only did the Republican leadership oppose it, they made sure it failed by requiring it to get 60 votes, unlike other amendments.

-Not populist but very conservative
+Not populist, but very conservative

 The tax bill might not be the kind of populist piece of legislation Trump promised during the campaign, but it does have a lot in it to make conservatives happy.
 Obamacare is unraveled; there are more tax breaks for people who home-school their kids or send them to religious schools, and there are tax hikes for graduate students, university endowments and voters in high-tax states.
 In other words — Democrats.